Kiogora/DMemTCPProtocolDecoder/README.md

-# Use this library to decode the tcp flexi-protocol data which Digital Matters devices send and receive.
+# Use this library to decode the tcp flexi-protocol data which Digital Matter devices send and receive.

 The device sends tcp packets with header bytes.
 These packets can be received contactinated onto each other.
 This library separates them and builds up an array